 We expect to continue to focus on long-term revenue growth through investments in our business.
 In sales and marketing, we are dedicating meaningful resources to expand our sales force and management team in the United States, as well as our patient focused outreach and education campaigns.
-We have hired over 250 employee sales representatives and employee field sales management strategically accessing more regions with high densities of prospective patients and are continuing to expand our sales team and its market coverage.
+We have hired over 250 employee sales representatives and employee field sales management strategically accessing more regions with high densities of prospective patients, and we are continuing to expand our sales team and its market coverage.
 In research and development, our team and our Surgeon Advisory Board are continually working on next-generation innovations of the Lapiplasty System and related products.
 In addition to expanding our Lapiplasty offerings with products like the Lapiplasty Mini-Incision and Micro-Lapiplasty Minimally Invasive Systems, we are continually exploring opportunities to advance our core Lapiplasty System instrumentation and implants to further improve surgical efficiency, enhance reproducibility of outcomes and speed surgical recovery for patients.
 In 2022, we introduced (i) the 3-n-1TM Guide, which combines three separate instruments and three procedure steps into one instrument and step, (ii) the S4ATM plating system, which features advanced 3D contours designed to accommodate variations in patient anatomy, and (iii) the SpeedReleaseTM Instrument, which is a single-use instrument designed to make a challenging soft tissue release performed in the majority of Lapiplasty cases easier to perform and more reproducible for the surgeon.
-In June 2023, we acquired the assets of RPM-3D, which using patient CT scan data, applies software technologies to develop a three-dimensional pre-operative plan for correcting the patient's deformity and produces a 3D-printed, patient-specific cut guide designed to deliver accurate surgical correction of deformities customized to the patient's unique foot anatomy.
-We plan to integrate RPM-3D software and systems with our instrumentation and implant systems for bu
+In June 2023, we acquired the assets of RPM-3D, which, using patient CT scan data, applies software technologies to develop a three-dimensional pre-operative plan for correcting the patient's deformity and produces a 3D-printed, patientspecific cut guide designed to deliver accurate surgical correction of deformities customized to the patient's unique foot anatomy.
+We plan to integrate RPM-3D software and systems with our instrumentation and implant systems for bunion and midfoot surgeries in 2023, with commercial introduction of patient-specific products expected in the second half of 2024.
+In September 2023, we began the market release of (1) SpeedPlateTM fixation platform, (2) a new Hammertoe PEEK Fixation System designed to address hammertoe, claw toe and mallet toe deformities, which often present concomitantly with bunions, and (3) LapiTomeTM and RazorTomeTM Osteotomes, which are two new sterile, single-use instruments that are designed to facilitate more efficient removal and release of bone slices and soft tissues in Lapiplasty and Adductoplasty cases.

-We are also pursuing the development and potential commercialization, if cleared, of new products to address ancillary surgical procedures performed routinely in connection with the Lapiplasty Procedure.
+We are also pursuing the development and potential commercialization, if regulatory clearance is achieved, of new products to address ancillary surgical procedures performed routinely in connection with the Lapiplasty Procedure.
 For example, to help address midfoot deformities that can occur in up to 30% of bunion patients, we developed and, in September 2021, announced the commercial launch of the Adductoplasty System.
 The Adductoplasty System brings together our implants and instrumentation to provide a comprehensive system designed for reproducible realignment, stabilization, and fusion of the midfoot and thus, provides surgeons with a precision, instrumented approach to treat both the bunion and coexisting midfoot deformities.